cdozdil/OptiScaler/README.md

 - XeSS 2.x

 #### OptiFG (powered by FSR3 FG) + HUDfix (experimental HUD ghosting fix)
 **OptiFG** was added with **v0.7** and is **only supported in DX12**.
-It's **not enabled by default** and can be enabled with the `FGType=optifg` setting in Optiscaler.ini.
 It's an **experimental** way of adding FSR3 FG to games without native Frame Generation, or can also be used as a last case scenario if the native FG is not working properly.

-Since FSR3 FG doesn't support HUD interpolation, it requires a HUDless resource to avoid HUD ghosting/garbling.
-In games without native FG, Optiscaler tries finding the HUDless resource when the user **enables HUDfix**.
-Depending on how the game draws its UI/HUD, Optiscaler may or may not be successful in finding it.
-There are several options for tuning the search.
-A more detailed guide will be available in the [Wiki](https://github.com/cdozdil/OptiScaler/wiki), along with a **list** of **HUDfix incompatible** games.
+For more information on OptiFG and how to use it, please check the Wiki page - [OptiFG](https://github.com/cdozdil/OptiScaler/wiki/OptiFG).

 ## Installation